 For the exam date:

-The BWCE will be offered on Saturday, April 5, 2-3:00 pm; Saturday, May 3, 10-11 am; and Saturday, May 17, 1:30-2:30 pm.
+The late summer BWCE will be offered on Friday, August 1, 11:00 am-12:00 pm.
 Arrive 30 minutes before the test to check-in at the exam site.
-All exams are administered in Anderson Hall (Click here for location, directions and parking information).
+All exams are administered in Anderson Hall (Click here for location, directions, and parking information).

 Every exam is read and rated by three West Chester University writing faculty who are trained and supervised by the Director of the Basic Writing Challenge Exam, a senior member of the English faculty.
 The readers apply carefully chosen standards that reflect the real requirements of West Chester University writing courses.
 A passing exam essay will demonstrate